Back

 2 New life for dead wood

 Not only does dead wood provide food and habitats for wildlife, it can be used to create beautiful, fun and functional features and is a great way to reuse waste garden material.
-Across the show there’s a whole host of ideas on how to use dead wood in your garden, from log piles and stumperies, to rustic seating, in bug hotels and gabions, and as dead hedges and edging material.
+Across the show there was a whole host of ideas on how to use dead wood in your garden, from log piles and stumperies, to rustic seating, in bug hotels and gabions, and as dead hedges and edging material.

 A fallen tree becomes a bespoke bench in The RHS If a Tree Falls Garden